Dev7z/gddb/README.md

         Most levels in this DB should have a relatively high score since I prefer to rate the good levels

+    If the level has repetitive and/or annoying parts and how much they effect the level

+        e

-    Whether a level is fun to play or not (keeping the difficulty of the level in mind)
+    Whether a level is fun to play or not (keeping the difficulty of the level in mind) (0-10)

-        Even though some levels are technically not repetitive
+        Even though some levels are technically not repetitive their gameplay might not be really fun this or they might have repetitive parts that are actually fun, this should be as subjective as possible

+        A score of 0 means that the level is not fun to play at all (keeping the difficulty in mind)

+        A score of 10 means that the gameplay is perfect for difficulty and is really fun

+        If another factor significantly effecting the gameplay